Stakeholder Advisory Committee

 Representing the Association of British Columbia Land Surveyors

-Chad Rintoul is the Chief Administrative Officer of the Association of British Columbia Land Surveyors, the regulatory body that governs the profession of land surveying in the province.
+Kelly Stofer is the Chief Administrative Officer of the Association of British Columbia Land Surveyors, the body that regulates the profession and practice of land surveying in British Columbia on behalf and in the interest of the public.

 Representing the Law Society of British Columbia